syncloud/image/README.md

 So to support new board you need to:

 1. Find a good base image
-2. Upload to our artifacts server (artifact.syncloud.org) (for testing you point extractor script at any location)
+2. Upload to our artifacts server (for testing you can point extractor at any url)
 3. Modify [extractor script](https://github.com/syncloud/image/blob/master/tools/extract.sh) to give it a name.
 4. Add an identification file to [files](https://github.com/syncloud/image/tree/master/files)
 5. Modify [build script](https://github.com/syncloud/image/blob/master/.drone.jsonnet) to include the new image name.